bripkens/spa-security/README.md

 # spa-security

-Just a playground for SPA authentication.
+Just a playground for SPA authentication prototypes.

 ## How to run